Gov. Landry signs bill mandating public stay 25 feet away from law enforcement officers

 Landry says the measure aims to keep officers safe while they are working.
 Republican State Representative Bryan Fontenot carried HB173 through the capitol and to the governor’s desk.

-“I think you see across America that violence on police officers continues to rise, and it was a delicate balance of finding a safe distance for police officers to be able to do their job both for them and the person they are affecting an arrest on,” Fontenot said.
+“I think you see across America that violence on police officers continues to rise, and it was a delicate balance of finding a safe distance for police officers to be able to do their job both for them and the person they are (effecting) an arrest on,” Fontenot said.

 Any person who doesn’t follow the law could spend 60 days behind bars or pay a $500 fine.